10 – Bluebird

 This was a tough fight for the No. 1 position on our Top 10 Paul McCartney & Wings Songs List.
 If we had composed this list just a few months ago, we would have listed “Band On The Run,” in the No.1 position.
 However, after seeing Paul McCartney perform “Live and Let Die,” live on the 2016 tour, we had a change of heart.
 Nonetheless, “Band on the Run,” was a mind-blowing experience for Paul McCartney fans back in 1973.

 The production value alone on the song easily won Paul McCartney a Grammy for the song back in 1973.
 The song reached the No 1 spot on the Billboard Hot 100 band in 1973.
 While so many of McCartney’s Beatles songs were tagged at two minutes, McCartney’s “Band on the Run,” single was released with over a five-minute run time.
 The song is pure cinema in every fashion.
-With its soft acoustic opening lines, soaring mid section, unforgettable chorus and climatic ending, the song defined the brilliance of Paul McCartney.
+With its soft acoustic opening lines, soaring mid-section, unforgettable chorus, and climactic ending, the song defined the brilliance of Paul McCartney.

 # 1 – Live and Let Die